-If you use ezTaxReturn to prepare and e-file your taxes, you’ll be guided to take advantage of credits for which you’re eligible.
+If you use ezTaxReturn to prepare and e-file your taxes, you’ll receive step-by-step guidance to take advantage of credits for which you’re eligible.
 Regardless, it’s good to know what’s available.
-So here’s a quick review of five potentially beneficial credits.
+So, here is a quick review of five potentially beneficial tax credits.

 1. Earned Income Credit

 The EIC is a refundable credit for workers below a certain earnings level.
 Income limits and credit amounts vary based on earnings, filing status and eligible children.
-You can still qualify for a reduced credit even if you don’t have kids.
+You can still qualify for a reduced credit even if you do not have kids.

 2. Child Tax Credit

-Have a dependent under 17?
-If so, you may qualify for the Child Tax Credit which is potentially worth $2,000 per child.
-Up to $1,400 per child is refundable as the Additional Child Tax Credit.
+Have a dependent under 17 years of age?
+If so, you may qualify for the Child Tax Credit which is worth up to $2,000 per child.
+Up to $1,500 per child is refundable as the Additional Child Tax Credit.
 Dependents must be 16 or younger at the end of the year to qualify.
 If the dependent turned 17 during the income year, they will not qualify for the Child Tax Credit.

 3. Saver’s Credit